Using Technology to Build Better Customer Experiences

 Build Trust & Credibility

 In essence, this one is simple.
 Don’t be fake, and don’t try to trick your customers.
 They see through overly Photoshopped images and/or fluffy product descriptions.
 Shoppers are more informed than ever before and will do their own research before purchasing, rather than giving the benefit of the doubt to marketing material.
-Remember, according to Blue Nile Research, 70% of consumers rely on three or more channels when conducting product research.
+Remember, consumers rely on multiple channels when conducting product research.
 It’s like the media, if you focus on any single source, your understanding will be slightly skewed.
 It’s best to view several sources and make your own opinion.

 Deliver Value to Customers’ Lives